 On July 26, 2018, the former Director of the Dominican Corporation of State Entities (Corporación Dominicana de Empresas Estatales or "CORDE"), Leoncio Almánzar, was arrested along with more than 10 other individuals for the alleged irregular sale of land in Los Tres Brazos in Santo Domingo Este.
 The Attorney General's Office, through PEPCA, accused the defendants of corruption, embezzlement and criminal association, alleging that the defendants joined forces to embezzle the Dominican Republic by illegally appropriating plots of land with the purpose of defrauding the inhabitants of Los Tres Brazos, selling them land that was owned by the State and illegally transferred to private individuals.
 In June 2022, the Sixth Court of Instruction of the National District ruled in favor of the defendants stating that the prosecution did not present sufficient evidence to substantiate their claims.
-PEPCA subsequently appealed the decision to the First Criminal Chamber of the Court of Appeals of the National District and, in December 2023, such court partially accepted the appeal and ordered the opening of thetrial against Leoncio Almánzar and other defendants.
-In April 2024, the Fourth Collegiate Court of the Criminal Chamber of First Instance of the National District ruled in favor of the defendants declaring the criminal action extinguished; however, PEPCA stated that it would appeal the decision.
-As of the date of this offering memorandum, the appeal remained pending.
+PEPCA subsequently appealed the decision to the First Criminal Chamber of the Court of Appeals of the National District and, in December 2023, such court partially accepted the appeal and ordered the opening of the trial against Leoncio Almánzar and other defendants.
+In April 2024, the Fourth Collegiate Court of the Criminal Chamber of First Instance of the National District ruled in favor of the defendants declaring the criminal action extinguished: however, PEPCA stated that it would appeal the decision.
+On December 16, 2024, the Third Chamber of the Criminal Court of Appeals of the National District annulled the previous ruling that had declared the criminal action extinguished and ordered that a new trail be held.
+As of the date of this offering memorandum, the first hearing of the new trial had not been scheduled.